aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

 ---

-## Why Agents Need a Different Kind of Red Team
+## Why agents need a different kind of red team

 Traditional penetration testing assumes a relatively predictable application: inputs map to outputs through deterministic code paths.
 You can trace a request through the application, test each boundary, and verify each control.